QinXinlan/qinxinlan.github.io/_projects/en/1_project.md

     Laurel and Hardy of blinks
 </div>

 Also, quick side note for the Bell's phenomenon fans out there.
 If you don't press your eyeball with your finger when blinking, it won't move.
-The effects of blinks in EEG signals are primarily caused by the muscular activity associated with the movement of the upper eyelid [{% cite IWASAKI2005878 %},  <a href="https://getbootstrap.com/docs/4.4/layout/grid/">2</a>].
+The effects of blinks in EEG signals are primarily caused by the muscular activity associated with the movement of the upper eyelid [{% cite IWASAKI2005878 %}, {% cite nakano2013blink %} ].

     ---